nteej/python-live-editor/build.md

 In "js/output" folder, create a folder for the new language, and create &lt;language&gt;-output.js file.
 Create a Backbone view for the language's output (refer "sql-output.js" file in the "js/output/sql" folder for exact syntax), window.&lt;language&gt;Output, and following functions:

     - initialize
-        config - set from caller's config
-        output - set from caller's config
+        config, output - set from caller's config
-        call render
+        call the render method
     - render
         find the output element and set the contents of it
     - lint
         takes two parameters userCode and skip word
-        run the code through all the lines of code, catch all errors and return them
+        run the code through all the lines of input code, catch all the errors and return them as an array of object through deferred object as shown below:
         errors caught in lint can be sent to "oh noes" via $.Deferred()
-        create a new
+        create a new object
                 ```var deferred = $.Deferred();```
-        add the errors to the "resolve" object of deferred
+        send the errors to the "resolve" method of deferred object

                 ```
                 deferred.resolve([{
                     row: <row number on which error occured>,
                     column: <column number on which error occured>,
                     text: <error text>,
                     type: "error",
-                    source: "slowparse" // not sure what this is }]);
+                    source: "slowparse" // not sure what this is
+                }]);
                 ```